joerigdon/DIETFITS/README.md

 A brief overview:

-1. Dataprep contains all of the data preparation, recoding, and cleaning
+1. Dataprep_v1.R contains all of the data preparation, recoding, and cleaning
-2. Analysis_v2.R contains all of the code for statistical modeling, table preparation, and figure creation
+2. Analysis_v1.R contains all of the code for statistical modeling, table preparation, and figure creation

 Please email Joe Rigdon at jrigdon@stanford.edu if you have any questions.